deepsteep/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

 `ls` lists all files in the directory
-`ls -a` displays all files, including hidden files
+`ls -a` displays all files, including hidden files.
-`ls -l` displays files with long formatting
+`ls -l` displays files with long formatting.
-`ls -lh` displays files with human readable format
+`ls -lh` displays files with human readable format.
-`ls -lah` displays all files, including hidden files, in human readable format `ls -t` displays files sorted by last modified date & time, with newest first `ls -Glp` displays, in color, long formatting, all files with a '/' at the end of directories
+`ls -lah` displays all files, including hidden files, in human readable format.
+`ls -t` displays files sorted by last modified date & time, with newest first.
+`ls -Glp` displays, in color, long formatting, all files with a '/' at the end of directories.

 ### Q3.
 More List Files in Unix